sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 Darrasse; DDMF is joint work in progress with Alexandre Benoit, Alexis Darrasse, Stefan Gerhold, Marc Mezzarobba, and Bruno Salvy.)

+<<Anchor(Erocal)>>
+==== Burcin Erocal --- Difference fields & summation in Sage ====

+I will present an implementation of Karr's summation machinery based on towers of difference fields in Sage.
+Karr's algorithms provide tools to simplify indefinite nested sums and products.
+They can also be used to find Zeilberger type creative telescoping relation to either prove identities involving definite sums, or when coupled with a recurrence equation solver, to find closed forms for given definite sums.

+After briefly presenting some relevant theory, I will give several examples to demonstrate the capabilities of my implementation.

 <<Anchor(Johansson)>>
 ==== Fredrik Johansson --- Arbitrary-precision special functions in mpmath ====